Wildlife Manager-Victor Roubidoux

 Victor Roubidoux, an Ioway member, was born in Perkins, Ok.
 He lived his life in Perkins until he joined the US Army in 1969.
 He served for 4 years.
 During his time in the army, he fought in Vietnam for a total duration of 30 months.
 During this time he earned a Bronze Star with V Device as well as the Vietnamese Cross of Gallantry with Gold Palm.

 Jessica graduated from Texas A&M University in College Station, with a B.S. in Wildlife Science, and a specialization in Conservation Biology and Biodiversity.
 She was raised in Corpus Christi, Texas, and has traveled many of the United States, South Africa, India, Germany, Spain, and Belize.
 Over the years, Jessica’s career has taken her from working at sanctuaries with exotic felines and raptors, to creating public programs as an environmental educator at nature centers and camps.
 She has experience in rehabilitating, maintaining, training, and free-flying birds at various centers, including the World Bird Sanctuary.
 Jessica has earned certifications as a Professional Bird Trainer (CPBT-KA), and an Interpretive Guide (CIG), and is a member of the National Association for Interpretation, and the International Association of Avian Trainers and Educators.
-Ultimately, Jessica loves sharing her passion for wildlife with others, and is excited to be a part of the team at the Grey Snow Eagle House!
+Ultimately, Jessica loves sharing her passion for wildlife with others, and enjoys being a part of the team at the Grey Snow Eagle House!

 CJ was hired in 2013 as a full-time employee.
 Since then, she has received 100 hours of migratory bird training from the Birds of Prey Foundation, attending IAATE and NWRA symposia, and is a lead training in our outreach education program.
 She enjoys observing plants and animals and showing compassion to wildlife.
 She values the promotion of wildlife education and awareness to encourage compassionate actions to relieve animal suffering and extinction.

 Ashley is a Ho-Chunk tribal member from Indiahoma, Oklahoma.
 She graduated from Oklahoma State University, in May 2014, with a B.S. in Biological Sciences and a minor in Zoology.
-During her studies at Oklahoma State University, she conducted research in the environmental toxicology lab and studied bats in Costa Rica.
+During her time at OSU, she conducted research in the environmental toxicology lab and studied bats in Costa Rica.
 Birds have always been a favorite subject in her artwork.
 Eventually, she gave in to her love of birds and began volunteering at Grey Snow Eagle House in March 2014.
 She became a part-time employee in May 2014 and transferred to a full-time employee in June 2014.
 Her artwork can be seen around the aviary on t-shirts and event flyers.

 Jordan is from Stillwater, Oklahoma.
 She graduated from Oklahoma State University in the summer of 2013 with a Bachelor’s degree in Zoology.
 She spent two semesters doing research in the Zoology Department’s Collection of Vertebrates; one semester digitizing the avian collection and the second semester cleaning and preparing skeletal material.
 She began volunteering at the Grey Snow Eagle House in November of 2013 and was hired part-time in August 2014.
 Jordan has always been a huge animal lover and became interested in birds when she was in the first grade and her class incubated and hatched chickens.
 Her favorite birds are Indian peacocks and burrowing owls.